geotrip/AtollIslandsInGEE/README.md

 - The number of islands that may reasonably be covered is also limited by the time-consuming nature of the existing approach: the shoreline or accepted shoreline proxy of the island(s) in question is digitized from the high resolution imagery by hand using ArcMap, a tricky process that requires careful attention.

 Accordingly, I set out to develop an approach to monitoring atoll island land area which operated at the global scale.
-Key to this was using the freely available Google Earth Engine (GEE) [(access at https://earthengine.google.com/signup/)](https://earthengine.google.com/signup/).
+Key to this was using the freely available Google Earth Engine (GEE) [(sign up here)](https://earthengine.google.com/signup/).
 GEE is a platform for geospatial analysis that allows users to harness cloud-based super-computing to dramatically increase the scale at which research may be undertaken.
 The GEE catalog contains a vast amount of data which constantly being expanded and refined.
 Critically, the majority of the current Landsat archive is available for use within GEE.

 <a name="data"></a>
 ## Creating composite images
 The included atolls were separated into 278 seperate units via polygons produced in QGIS 3.0.
 The reasons for this were threefold: such geometries were required to spatially filter the available imagery to retrieve scenes which covered targeted areas; it allowed the composite images to be clipped, saving storage space and reducing the processing load by excluding unrequired pixels; finally, it permitted classified results to be separated as meaningful units.
 Each ROI was given an individual numerical ID, allowing specific features, or groups of features, to be included or excluded from the analysis.
+The ROI polygon can be uploaded as a GEE asset [(Learn about that here).](https://developers.google.com/earth-engine/importing)

 ```javascript
 //Select roi